 We are collaborating with the educational charity Never Such Innocence to run a series of free schools workshops in connection with our exhibitions.
-See below for more details of past workshops; we aim to run more in Glasgow (2024) and Falkirk (2025).
-If you work in a school and would like to explore other opportunities to engage with our exhibition, please contact us at [email protected].
+See below for more details of past workshops; we are running more in Kilmarnock (3rd and 4th February 2025) and Falkirk (spring/summer 2025).
+If you work in a school and would like to explore opportunities to engage with our exhibition, please contact us at [email protected].
+You can read some of the poetry written during past workshops here.

 Stories of Migration: an Art Exhibition and Poetry Workshop (Kirkcaldy Galleries)